Sessions and Captures System

 • C:\User\/...\AppData\Local\FLUX\Captures on Windows.

-A session can serve to multiple purposes.
-It can represent the measures of the sound system of a venue or of a specific audio equipment.
+A session can serve multiple purposes.
+It can represent the ments of the sound system of a venue or of a specific audio equipment.
 It can also serve to store calibration files or target curves.

 Note

-To accomplish the on-site measurement, you can use pink noise to calibrate the delay finder algorithm, then use a few sweeps to measure what you need to measure (heads, subs, front-fields, etc.).
-Note that MiRA:: has its own signal generator to simplify the process.
+To perform an on-site measurement, you can use pink noise to calibrate the delay finder algorithm, then use a few sweeps to measure what you need to (heads, subs, front-fields, etc.).
+Note that MiRA has its own signal generator to ease this process.

-Once the captures are acquired, MiRA:: can recompute delays, average, acoustic sums and so on without having to keep playing sounds through the sound system
+Once the captures are acquired, MiRA can recompute delays, average, acoustic sums and so on without having to feed any measurement signals through the sound system again

 I/O setup